Fostering and Adoption Information – Nevada

 Olive Crest has a 30-year history of providing care for children in need.
 Olive Crest was founded upon Judeo-Christian principles, which are reflected in the care we provide and our treatment philosophy.
 While we recruit Foster and Foster/Adopt parents from many areas of the community, we have attracted a large contingency of families from local churches.
 Olive Crest complies with state licensing requirements and manages each home within its guidelines.

-If becoming a Foster or Foster/Adopt parent through Olive Crest sounds like something you would be interested in pursuing, please click the “Agree” link which will prompt you to fill out a pre-application survey (approximately 30 minutes to complete).
+If becoming a Foster or Foster/Adopt parent through Olive Crest sounds like something you would be interested in pursuing, please click the link below which will prompt you to fill out our Foster and Adoption Pre-application (approximately 30 minutes to complete).
+This will be sent directly to our Recruitment and Training Coordinator who will contact you within 24-48 hours of receiving your information.
 Thank you for the time and importance you have placed on making your decision.

 Would you like to speak to a foster family specialist before filling out a pre-application?